nicholasbergesen/dns/README.md

 # DNS
 Golang Implementation of a dns server based on the RFC doc https://www.ietf.org/rfc/rfc1035.txt

-This implementation is attempts to create the simplest architecture shown below:
+This implementation is attempts to create the simplest architecture shown belo1w:

                  Local Host                        |  Foreign
                                                    |